brandomAKcode/odoo_modules_practice/README.md

 #2 The data files within module directories are employed to populate the database with initial records.
 To ensure correct data loading, file names must align with their corresponding model names.

 #3 For some strange reason, in the ir.module.access.csv file, all values must be without spaces.
 This way, Odoo will not generate errors when importing security files.

+#4 Odoo provides the flexibility to customize views through XML files.
+These XML files enable us to incorporate search functionalities, such as search bars, into the user interface.